-Spain's coronavirus deaths top 10,000, yet there is 'glimpse of hope'
+Spain's coronavirus deaths rise above 10,000, yet there is 'glimpse of hope'

-MADRID (Reuters) - Spain’s death toll from the coronavirus rose above 10,000 on Thursday after a record 950 people died overnight, but health officials saw a glimmer of hope with the epidemic slowing in terms of proportional daily increases in infections and deaths.
+MADRID (Reuters) - Spain’s death toll from the coronavirus rose above 10,000 on Thursday after a record 950 people died overnight, but health officials were encouraged by a slowdown in daily increases in infections and deaths.

 Spain has the world’s second-highest death toll after Italy at 10,003 but Thursday’s one-day toll was the highest for any country since the start of the epidemic.